cncf/kubernetes-community-days/sponsor-resources/open-prospectuses/2025-Guatemala-SponsorProspectus-KCD.md

-## The KCD Guatemala 2025 Prospectus can be found in both Spanish and Enlgish
+## The KCD Guatemala 2025 Prospectus can be found in both Spanish and English:

 * Spanish Prospectus: http://folleto.kcdgt.com/
 * Enlgish Prospectus: http://brochure.kcdgt.com/